alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Amplification

-As Dijkstra said, “If we wish to count lines of code, we should not regard them as ‘lines produced’ but as ‘lines spent.’”
+As Dijkstra said, "If we wish to count lines of code, we should not regard them as 'lines produced' but as 'lines spent.'"

 Ads serving SREs were the natural drivers for standardization: while each component had a specific developer team, SREs were on-call for the entire stack.